cfw-guide/ios.cfw.guide/docs/en_US/updating/futurerestore.md

 ### On Computer

+::: danger

+To reiterate: you **cannot** FutureRestore on any device that has supports iOS 16.
+Following the steps listed below will either result in the process failing or will fail activation when setting up the device, both of which will require a restore to a signed iOS version.
+While you cannot downgrade, you may have a path to upgrade and instructions/details can be found at the <router-link to="/updating-blobless">Updating (blobless)</router-link> page.

 1. Connect your iDevice to your computer
 1. Make sure that your computer is trusted by your device
     - Optionally, you can create a full backup of your device through iTunes or Finder